2016 Auto Club 400

-Austin Dillon won the pole, but led zero laps on his way to finishing 24th.
+Austin Dillon won the pole, but lost the race lead on the opening lap and ultimately finished 24th.
 Harvick led a race high of 142 laps on his way to a runner-up finish.
 There were 26 lead changes among eight different drivers, as well as six caution flag periods for 33 laps.

 This was the 77th career victory for Johnson, second of the season, sixth at Auto Club Speedway and 10th at the track for Hendrick Motorsports.
 The win moved Johnson up to second in the points standings.
-Chevrolet increased their lead to nine-points over Toyota in the manufacturer standings.
+Chevrolet increased their lead to nine points over Toyota in the manufacturer standings.

 The Auto Club 400 was carried by Fox Sports on the broadcast Fox network for the American television audience.
 The radio broadcast for the race was carried by the Motor Racing Network and Sirius XM NASCAR Radio.